 Elder Justice Act

-Perhaps of more importance, the Elder Justice Act also requires all nursing home staff to report any suspected abuses, helping to protect their residents.
-In addition, nursing homes must provide 60 days written notice to their respective state and the HHS Secretary prior to any permanent closures.
+Perhaps of more importance, the Elder Justice Act requires all nursing home staff to report any suspected incidents of abuse, helping to protect their residents.
+Nursing homes must provide a written notice to their respective state and the Secretary of Health and Human Services 60 days prior to any permanent closures.

-Because prosecution of elder abuse is also an ongoing problem for Americans, the Elder Justice Act allocates resources specifically to improving practices and bringing justice to abusers.
+Because prosecution of elder abuse is an ongoing problem for Americans, the Elder Justice Act allocates resources specifically to improving practices and bringing abusers to justice.
 The Elder Justice Act also included the creation of a national database for employee background checks, ensuring employers can make smart hiring decisions.

 The Older Americans Act

-This particular act, first signed in 1965 and amended in 2006, helps define elder abuse and allocates federal funds to the National Center of Elder Abuse and other awareness activities.
+This particular act, first signed in 1965 and reauthorized in 2016, helps define elder abuse and allocates federal funds to the National Center of Elder Abuse (NECA) and other awareness programs.
 In turn, the NCEA has partnered with universities and organizations to increase awareness of elder abuse.

 Past partners of the NCEA have included: